Most Energetic Dog Breeds

 What Do Energetic Dogs Need?

 The key with all of these breeds, and also other breeds associated in their groups (for instance terriers), is understanding their natural traits.
 Traditional herding dogs will have herding traits, typical terriers will have terrier traits.
-In some instances, you can train this behaviour to a limit, but understandably some of these breeds will continue to show those specific traits that have been perfected over many generations.
+In some instances, you can train this behavior to a limit, but understandably some of these breeds will continue to show those specific traits that have been perfected over many generations.

 A good dose of exercise is paramount.
 This normally includes a good hour of exercise each day, including a brisk on-leash walk and a good-off leash run.